-Bank of Queensland (BOQ), one of Australia’s leading regional banks, began operations in 1874 as the Brisbane Permanent Benefit Building and Investment Society.
-In 1887, it converted from a building society to a bank.
-This financial institution took to its current name in 1970, which was also the year it computerised its operations.
+Bank of Queensland (BOQ) is one of Australia’s leading regional banks and started in 1874 as the Brisbane Permanent Benefit Building and Investment Society.
+In 1887, it converted from a building society to a bank and rebranded to its current name in 1970, which was also the year it computerised its operations.

 Bank of Queensland exchange rates

 BOQ provides exchange rates on its website for selling drafts, notes and travel cards as well as for buying notes and cheques.
-It does not provide rates for overseas telegraphic transfers because it calculates these rates at the time any given transaction takes place.
-To find out the latest rates, speaking to a BOQ representative over the phone or in person is the way to go.
+It does not provide rates for overseas telegraphic transfers because it calculates these rates at the time the transaction takes place.
+Since BOQ is a bank, they typically charge a higher transfer fee and weaker exchange rates than a money transfer specialist such as TorFX and Wise.

-Since exchange rates are subject to change at any time, the BOQ website provides periodically updated rates.
+Since exchange rates are subject to change at any time, the BOQ website updates the rates daily.
 The table below works as a guide to BOQ exchange rates.
-They are applicable for transactions of up to $25,000.
+Like some Australian banks, BOQ uses Travelex to process foreign exchange transactions.

 How much does it cost to transfer money with Bank of Queensland?